 My initial academic training was a BA Honours degree in Dance and Theatre (Rhodes University, South Africa).
 After 10 years of performing, choreographing and facilitating educational dance projects, my interest shifted to exploring the potential of dance and movement as a therapeutic resource.
 Incorporating British Sign-Language I worked extensively with individuals with physical and sensory impairments as well as learning difficulties.
 This period of exploration was significant in personally verifying movement as a powerful and effective mode of expression, connection, and communication.
 In 2002 I undertook a Masters degree at Roehampton University in Dance Movement Psychotherapy (DMP), bringing both my interest in movement and people together within a dynamic therapeutic frame.
 Since then I have been working psychotherapeutically with a wide variety of client groups in the public, private, educational, and health and wellbeing sectors, as well as providing clinical supervision and reflective practice to individuals and groups.

 From 2005 to 2016 I worked at the Priory Roehampton Hospital as a sessional therapist with individuals and groups, primarily specialising in adult and adolescent eating disorders and body image.
 My work also included general adolescent mental health and borderline personality disorder.
 I have worked within the NHS at Springfield Hospital as part of the Arts Therapies team and at the National Adult Deaf Services in London as the lead movement psychotherapist.
 Currently I am working for the NHS CNWL adult mental health rehabilitation service.
-I am a visiting lecturer on the Roehampton University MA DMP training, providing group clinical supervision for 1st year students, acting as the 3rd year group tutor and facilitating workshops for the CPD prgramme.
+I am a visiting lecturer on the Roehampton University MA DMP training, providing clinical placement supervision for 1st year students, acting as 3rd year tutor, lecturing and facilitating workshops for the CPD programme.
+Additionally I contribute to the Roehampton University Play Therapy training as a process group facilitator for the 1st year students.
 I have also been involved in a national research project, testing the efficacy of body based psychotherapy in reducing the negative symptoms of schizophrenia.
 Further to this inpatient and specialist mental health experience, I also work with a range of other populations and symptoms, including in private practice.